sahilvora10/sahilvora10.github.io/_pages/about.md

 profile:
   align: right
   image: sv_2025.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >

 news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+cv_pdf: sahil_vora_ml.pdf
 ---

 Hello!
 I am a Software Developer at Amazon Web Services (AWS) and a researcher focused on Computer Vision, Machine Learning, and Generative AI, with applications in medical imaging and healthcare.